-International Financial Services Company Conducts Proof of Concept and Utilizes Epiq Enhanced Attorney Services for Second Level Review
+Case Study: International Financial Services Company Conducts Proof of Concept and Utilizes Epiq Enhanced Legal Services for Second Level Review

 Faced with the company’s overall need to reduce costs, the client’s General Counsel issued a dictate requiring the global litigation teams to significantly cut outside legal spend.
 One area the litigation team identified for possible cost savings was second level review work historically performed by its outside law firm.

-The company was willing to consider Epiq’s EAS for second level review, but wanted assurances that the work product would be of the same high quality they were accustomed to receiving from outside counsel.
-To test the Epiq team, Epiq devised a Proof of Concept (POC) that pitted the actual outside counsel team against Epiq’s EAS for a current discovery matter.
+The company was willing to consider Epiq’s Enhanced Legal Services (ELS) for second level review, but wanted assurances that the work product would be of the same high quality they were accustomed to receiving from outside counsel.
+To test the Epiq team, Epiq devised a Proof of Concept (POC) that pitted the actual outside counsel team against Epiq’s ELS for a current discovery matter.

 The Proof of Concept